Hennamann/CC-Extension-Builder-For-Visual-Studio-Code/README.md

 ## Features

 - Creates an extension for you based on a premade template.
-- Allows you to enable CEP debug mode inside Visual Studio Code.
+- Allows you to enable and disable CEP debug mode inside Visual Studio Code.

 ## Known Issues